Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Clarence Town has 75 operational public transport stops, all of which are bus stops.
+Clarence Town has 76 active public transport stops, all of which are bus stops.
 These stops are served by 16 different routes that together facilitate 120 weekly passenger trips.
-The town's transport accessibility is considered good, with residents usually located about 231 meters from the nearest stop.
+The town's transport accessibility is rated as good, with residents typically located 231 meters from the nearest stop.
+Most residents commute outwards daily due to Clarence Town being primarily residential.
+Cars remain the dominant mode of transportation, used by 97% of residents.
+On average, there are 2.1 vehicles per dwelling in Clarence Town, which is higher than the regional average.

 Frequently Asked Questions - Transport